Tax Treaties

 Important: always use the full gross figure for the social charges declaration (Form 2042 C and Form 2047 Section 9).
 The reduced figure is for income tax only.
 Using the wrong figure in the wrong place results in either overpaying income tax or underdeclaring social charges.

-For a full explanation of why the non-S1 social charges declaration requires active steps on your part — and what happens if you miss it — see our guide No S1 and Living in France?
+For a full explanation about non-S1 social charges — see our guide No S1 and Living in France?
 Here's the Social Charges Mistake That Catches Everyone Out.

 How to Declare It: The Forms and Boxes